HOSS-LiU/HOSS-LiU/neuroscience.md

 ### EEG Research
 <p align="center"><img src="https://hoss-liu.github.io/HOSS-LiU/assets/images/EEG_liu2.png"></p>

 For research, we are soon going to use the BioSemi 64 channel system with active electrodes.
+**To design and plan an EEG**
+- Knowledge of Python and/or Matlab will be necessary for analysing the data.
+Some self-learning resources can be found here - [Fieldtrip Toolbox](https://www.fieldtriptoolbox.org/), [MNE Python](https://mne.tools/stable/index.html)
+- Design your experiment in PsychoPy
+- Pilot your experiment
+- You will need to have an approval from Etikprövningsmyndigheten.

+If you have questions about setting up your first EEG study, the HOSS Lab members who can help are Carine Signoret and Marta Topor.

 ### Open Science Practices for EEG Research
 #### Open EEG Data